PROJECT: TravelBuddy

 Following which, the

-method is called.
+Model::commitTravelBuddymethod is called.

-execution completes by returning a new CommandResult that contains a success message to
+7) The AddCommand::execute execution completes by returning a new CommandResult that contains a success message to

-its calling method which is LogicManager::execute
+its calling method which is LogicManager::execute.

-is returned to the caller of LogicManager::execute
+8) Finally, the CommandResult is returned to the caller of LogicManager::execute and the execution sequence ends.

 Add Command